-Bupa's extended coverage and supportive services for the novel coronavirus
+Bupa's extended coverage and supportive services for coronavirus disease

 Helping you stay well and be prepared

-(1) Coverage for all hospitalisation and corresponding treatment costs related to the novel coronavirus
+(1) Coverage for all hospitalisation and corresponding treatment costs related to COVID-19

-During this special protection period, if any existing Bupa members are hospitalised due to the novel coronavirus, Bupa promises to cover all eligible expenses under the terms of their policy.
+During this special protection period, if any existing Bupa members are hospitalised due to COVID-19, Bupa promises to cover all eligible expenses under the terms of their policy.
 If you need to stay in a higher-level ward for isolation reasons, any adjustment factor for the change in ward level will be waived.

-(2) Free additional hospital cash protection* for the novel coronavirus
+(2) Free additional hospital cash protection* for COVID-19

-Any existing Bupa member who is hospitalised with the novel coronavirus to receive medically necessary treatments during this special protection period can enjoy free additional hospital cash protection of HK$800 per day for up to 45 days.
+Any existing Bupa member who is hospitalised with COVID-19 to receive medically necessary treatments during this special protection period can enjoy free additional hospital cash protection of HK$800 per day for up to 45 days.
 This free benefit will be provided regardless of whether the member currently has any hospital cash coverage.
 This benefit is subject to terms and conditions.

 (3) Simplified claims procedures#

-If any Bupa member is diagnosed with the novel coronavirus, their treatment won't be limited by the general exclusions of their insurance policy related to experimental or unproven medical technology or procedures.
-Treatments prescribed for the novel coronavirus will be covered during this special protection period to speed up and simplify claims procedures.
+If any Bupa member is diagnosed with COVID-19, their treatment won't be limited by the general exclusions of their insurance policy related to experimental or unproven medical technology or procedures.
+Treatments prescribed for COVID-19 will be covered during this special protection period to speed up and simplify claims procedures.

 (4) 24-hour Novel Coronavirus Healthline and Customer Care helpdesk

-Bupa members can call our special 24-hour Novel Coronavirus Healthline (2517 5358) at any time to ask qualified nurses for health information related to the novel coronavirus.
+Bupa members can call our special 24-hour Novel Coronavirus Healthline (2517 5358) at any time to ask qualified nurses for health information related to COVID-19.
 This team of experts can provide assistance and health advice.
 At the same time, Bupa's 24-hour Customer Care helpdesk is always available to answer customer enquiries about insurance policies and claims.

 * Terms and conditions apply.

-# Medical claims on infection of novel coronavirus take priority in processing.
+# Medical claims for COVID-19 take priority in processing.
 Pre-authorisation is not required before hospital confinement.

-If you’re a Bupa Global customer, please visit bupaglobal.com for the guidance on novel coronavirus.
+If you’re a Bupa Global customer, please visit bupaglobal.com for the guidance on COVID-19.

 After the HKSAR Government activated the Emergency Response Level for novel infectious disease, we have implemented infection control measures in our offices so that we can continue to support our customers appropriately, minimising risk to customers or our people.
 These measures include temperature screening at the entrances of Bupa office areas for staff/clients/visitors upon arrival.

-To reduce the risk of the spread of the novel coronavirus in the community, we encourage customers to contact us via electronic methods such as email, fax, hotline and online form.
+To reduce the risk of the spread of COVID-19 in the community, we encourage customers to contact us via electronic methods such as email, fax, hotline and online form.
 Bupa members are also recommended to use our customer portal myBupa by downloading the myBupa app or accessing the website to carry out policy administration or claims enquiries.

 As this health issue may impact some of our customers across Hong Kong, you might experience longer wait times when calling us.
 We appreciate your patience as we try to provide the right support to everyone.
 We are monitoring developments closely and will continue to update our website.

-Worried about the 2019 Novel Coronavirus (2019-nCoV) aka coronavirus?
+Worried about coronavirus disease (COVID-19)?
 We’ve prepared a quick guide, with the help of our medical experts.

 What is the coronavirus?

 Coronaviruses are a group of viruses that cause illnesses such as the common cold, to more severe conditions such as pneumonia, Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory syndrome (SARS).
-The strain of coronavirus (2019-nCoV) that has caused the outbreak in China is new, and not previously known.
+COVID-19 is the infectious disease caused by the most recently discovered coronavirus, which is new and not previously known.

 What are the symptoms?